Digital Regulation Platform

 Evidence-based regulation is a modern regulatory model that is data-driven and risk-based.
 It is dynamic and based on real-time data flows between the private sector and regulators.
 The data could then be compared with regulations to decide whether a firm is in compliance.
 Firms in compliance would be listed as safe, and if not, the data systems could produce a set of action items to meet the standard.[76]

-The first capital city in the world to regulate ridesharing was Canberra in Australia.
-Before the service had begun, Uber signaling its intention to enter the local market prompted the local government to take a systematic and evidence-based approach to reform the ridesharing sector.
-The ridesharing business model differs from the traditional taxi industry in terms of risk.
+The first capital city in the world to regulate ridesharing was Canberra, Australia.
+Before the service began, Uber signalled its intention to enter the local market, which prompted the local government to take a systematic and evidence-based approach to reform the ridesharing sector.
+The ridesharing business model differs from the traditional taxi industry regarding risk.
 The additional information that is available to both drivers and passengers through the booking service, such as rank and hail work by taxis, significantly reduces the risk involved with anonymous transactions.
-Additionally, a reputation rating system provides an incentive for drivers and customers alike to behave respectfully.
-By integrating a booking system and payments, payment risks such as cash handling and non-payment have been minimized.
-The City of Canberra designed a new regulatory framework adaptable to new technologies by considering the approach to risk from different business models.
+Additionally, a reputation rating system incentivises drivers and customers alike to behave respectfully.
+By integrating a booking system and payments, payment risks such as cash handling and non-payment have been minimised.
+The City of Canberra designed a new regulatory framework that is adaptable to new technologies by considering the approach to risk from different business models.
 It further anticipated the emergence of novel business models, such as fleets of automated vehicles providing on-demand transport.
-The designed system does not regulate individual business, but it provides a regulatory framework and promotes fair treatment of different business models, thus making the framework more flexible.
-The Government formally monitors the outcomes of the new regulatory framework through the collection of qualitative and quantitative data on industry changes, including customer outcomes and impacts on various stakeholders.[60]
-This evaluation is intended to be used to see if the industry is experiencing change that is in line with the modeled forecasts and to determine whether further actions are required.[61]
+The designed system does not regulate individual businesses, but it provides a regulatory framework and promotes fair treatment of different business models, thus making the framework more flexible.
+The Government formally monitors the outcomes of the new regulatory framework by collecting qualitative and quantitative data on industry changes, including customer outcomes and impacts on various stakeholders.[77]
+This evaluation will be used to see if the industry is experiencing change that aligns with the modelled forecasts and to determine whether further actions are required.[78]

 Open data has also been used by regulators to complement their own data.
 In the case of digital health software, a regulator could monitor products through publicly available data on software bugs and error reports, customer feedback, software updates, app store information, and social media.

 Once the data flows are integrated, this part of the regulatory process can be automated.
-Enforcement can become dynamic and reviewing and monitoring can be built into the system.
+Enforcement can become dynamic, and reviewing and monitoring can be built into the system.
 For example, the City of Boston inspects every restaurant to monitor and improve food safety and public health.
 These health inspections are usually random, which can increase the time spent at restaurants following the rules carefully, thus missing opportunities to improve health and hygiene in restaurants with food safety issues.
 In Boston, the search for health code violations is narrowed down using a winning algorithm that uses data generated from social media.
 These algorithms detect words, phrases, ratings, and patterns that allow them to predict violations, thus helping public health inspectors execute their working duties better and more efficiently.
-This algorithm could allow the City of Boston to catch the same number of health violations with 40 percent fewer inspections, by simply better-targeting city resources at dirty-kitchen hotspots.
-As of 2017, these winning algorithms have been employed by the City of Boston and have found 25 percent more health violations and surfacing around 60 percent of critical violations earlier than before.
-The city has been able to catch public health risks sooner and to get a smarter view of how to utilize scarce public resources by taking advantage of past data and combining it with new sources of information.[62]
+This algorithm could allow the City of Boston to catch the same number of health violations with 40 per cent fewer inspections by simply better targeting city resources at dirty kitchen hotspots.
+As of 2017, these winning algorithms have been employed by the City of Boston and have found 25 per cent more health violations and surfaced around 60 per cent of critical violations earlier than before.
+The city has been able to catch public health risks sooner and get a smarter view of utilising scarce public resources by combining past data with new information sources.[79]

-A Pre-Cert pilot program for digital health developers that demonstrate a culture of quality and organizational excellence based on objective criteria (e.g. software design, development, and testing) has been created by the US Food and Drug Administration.
-This Program[63] has been envisioned as a voluntary pathway embodying a regulatory model that is tailor-made, assessing the safety and effectiveness of software technologies without inhibiting patient access to these technologies.
+A Pre-Cert pilot program for digital health developers that demonstrate a culture of quality and organisational excellence based on objective criteria (e.g. software design, development, and testing) has been created by the US Food and Drug Administration.
+This program has been envisioned as a voluntary pathway embodying a tailor-made regulatory model that assesses the safety and effectiveness of software technologies without inhibiting patient access to these technologies.
 This is in stark contrast to the current regulatory paradigm.
 Because software as a medical device allows for a product to be adaptable and can respond to glitches, adverse events, and other safety concerns quickly, the FDA has been working to establish a regulatory framework that will be equally responsive when issues arise to help consumers continue to have access to safe and effective products.
-The idea behind this is to allow the FDA to accelerate time to market for lower-risk health products and focus its resources on those posing greater potential risks to patients.
-This will enable pre-certified developers market lower-risk devices without an additional FDA review, or with a simpler market review, as the FDA monitors the performance of these companies continuously, with real-world data.
+The idea behind this is to allow the FDA to accelerate the time to market for lower-risk health products and focus its resources on those posing greater potential risks to patients.
+This will enable pre-certified developers to market lower-risk devices without an additional FDA review or with a simpler market review, as the FDA monitors the performance of these companies continuously with real-world data.[80]

 Collaborative

-This ecosystem approach — when multiple regulators from different nations collaborate with one other and with those being regulated[64] — can encourage innovation while protecting consumers from potential fraud or safety concerns.
-Private, standard-setting bodies and self-regulatory organizations also play key roles in facilitating collaboration between innovators and regulators.
+This ecosystem approach—when multiple regulators from different nations collaborate with one another and with those being regulated —can encourage innovation while protecting consumers from potential fraud or safety concerns.
+Private, standard-setting bodies and self-regulatory organisations also play key roles in facilitating collaboration between innovators and regulators.

 In recent years, managing AI through a more cohesive global response has become increasingly important, as AI governance concerns are inherently international.
 AI governance systems are gradually becoming more collaborative, relying on public-private partnerships.
-There are many stakeholders involved in the governance of AI systems: government bodies (for instance, telecom regulators, data protection authorities, and cybersecurity agencies), private sector stakeholders such as the IEEE, civil society (examples are Algorithm Watch[38] or Derechos Digitales[39]) and international organizations such as the ITU, the World Bank Group, UNESCO, GPAI, Globalpolicy.AI[40] and OECD.
+There are many stakeholders involved in the governance of AI systems: government bodies (for instance, telecom regulators, data protection authorities, and cybersecurity agencies), private sector stakeholders such as the IEEE, civil society (examples are Algorithm Watch[81] or Derechos Digitales[82]) and international organisations such as the UN (with the landmark adoption by the UN General Assembly of the non binding Resolution on AI for safe, secure and trustworthy artificial intelligence systems for sustainable development), the ITU, the World Bank Group, UNESCO, GPAI, Globalpolicy.AI[83] and OECD.

-Given AI’s versatility, governance approaches can no longer be designed in silos that, focus solely on individual sectors like health, education, or agriculture.
+Given AI’s versatility, governance approaches can no longer be designed in silos that focus solely on individual sectors like health, education, or agriculture.
 Successful AI governance depends on multi-stakeholder collaboration, ensuring the appropriate integration of AI solutions in the context of developing countries.
-Public-private partnerships, localization, and cross-disciplinary cooperation among key stakeholders are essential for the successful development and deployment of AI.
+Public-private partnerships, localisation, and cross-disciplinary cooperation among key stakeholders are essential for the successful development and deployment of AI.

 One way forward is being developed by the Asia-Pacific Economic Cooperation (APEC) forum through the Cross-Border Privacy Rules (CBPR) system, which fosters trust and facilitates data flows amongst participants.
-A key benefit of the APEC regime is that it enables personal data to flow freely even in the absence of two governments having agreed to recognize each other’s privacy laws as equivalent formally.
-Instead, APEC relies on businesses to ensure that data collected and then sent to third parties either domestically or overseas continues to protect the data consistent with APEC privacy principles.
-The APEC CBPR regime also requires independent entities who can monitor and hold businesses accountable for privacy breaches.[65]
+A key benefit of the APEC regime is that it enables personal data to flow freely even in the absence of two governments having agreed to recognise each other’s privacy laws as equivalent formally.
+Instead, APEC relies on businesses to ensure that data is collected and then sent to third parties, either domestically or overseas, and continues to protect the data in a manner consistent with APEC privacy principles.
+The APEC CBPR regime also requires independent entities that can monitor and hold businesses accountable for privacy breaches.[84]

-For those countries party to the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), the commitments on privacy in the e-commerce chapter provide another framework for integrating privacy, trade, and cross-border data flows.[66]
+For countries party to the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), the privacy commitments in the e-commerce chapter provide another framework for integrating privacy, trade, and cross-border data flows.[85]

 The example of the fAIr LAC Initiative